Katsuki Matayoshi

-Katsuki Matayoshi (又吉 克樹, Matayoshi Katsuki) is a Japanese professional baseball pitcher for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+Katsuki Matayoshi (又吉 克樹, Matayoshi Katsuki) is a Japanese professional baseball pitcher for the Leones de Yucatán of the Mexican League.
+He has previously played in Nippon Professional Baseball (NPB) for the Chunichi Dragons and Fukuoka SoftBank Hawks.

 Professional career

 Kagawa Olive Guyners

 Matayoshi with the Kagawa Olive Guyners.

 On December 13, 2012, Matayoshi signed with the Kagawa Olive Guyners of the independent league Shikoku Island League Plus.

 On June 22, 2013, His shutout win against the Kochi Fighting Dogs caught the attention of the Chunichi Dragons scouts.
 In 2013 season, he finished the regular season with 24 Games pitched, a 13–4 Win–loss record, a 1.64 ERA, and a 101 strikeouts in 131.1 innings.

 Chunichi Dragons

 On October 24, 2013, Matayoshi was drafted by the Chunichi Dragons in the 2013 Nippon Professional Baseball draft.

 2014–2015 season

 On March 29, 2014, Matayoshi debuted in the Central League against the Hiroshima Toyo Carp as a relief pitcher, and recorded Holds.
 On April 17, he pitched against the Yokohama DeNA BayStars and recorded his first win.
 In 2014 season, he finished the regular season with 67 Games pitched, a 9–1 Win–loss record, a 2.21 ERA, a 24 Holds, a 2 Saves, and a 104 strikeouts in 81.1 innings.

 In 2015 season, Matayoshi finished the regular season with 63 games pitched, a 6–6 win–loss record, a 3.36 ERA, 30 Holds, and 82 strikeouts in 72.1 innings.